Local Law Review

 What are local laws?

 Local laws are rules made by the City of Mandurah.
 They help manage how shared spaces, buildings, neighbourhoods, and certain activities work in our community.
+These rules help make sure places are safe, fair, and enjoyable for everyone.

 Why is the City reviewing local laws?